ocaml/opam/doc/pages/Manual.md

 The URLs given for user information (e.g. package homepages and bugtrackers) are not concerned and should just load nice in common browsers.

+## Specific file formats

-### Specifications of the formats of all files
+This section describes the precise file formats of the different kinds of files used by opam.

+### Public configuration files

+These files are intended to be publicly distributed as part of public repositories or initial distributions or packages.

 #### repo
 <a id="Repospecification"></a>

-The `repo` file, placed at the root of a repository, has the following optional
+The `repo` file is placed at the root of a repository, and allows to specify some specifics of the repository.
+It has the following optional fields:
-fields:

 * <a id="repofield-opam-version">`opam-version: <string>`</a>:
   File format and repository format version, should be `2.0` as of writing.